Zerio-Scripts/documentation/docs/cardealer/introduction.md

 ## Requirements

 This is a QB-Core / ESX script and for that reason it requires any version of QB-Core or ESX.
-It has been tested on most of the newest versions and it supports any SQL script.<br/>
+It has been tested on most of the newest versions and it supports any SQL script.

 If a specific ESX / QB-Core version doesnt work then you can report it in our discord server and we will fix it as fast as possible!